Peggy Shippen

-Margaret "Peggy" Shippen (July 11, 1760 – August 24, 1804) was the highest-paid spy in the American Revolution, and was the second wife of General Benedict Arnold.
+Margaret Shippen (July 11, 1760 – August 24, 1804) was the second wife of General Benedict Arnold.
+She has been described as "the highest-paid spy in the American Revolution".

 Shippen was born into a prominent Philadelphia family with Loyalist tendencies.
 She met Arnold during his tenure as military commander of the city following the British withdrawal in 1778.
 They were married in the Shippen townhouse on Fourth Street on April 8, 1779, and Arnold began conspiring with the British to change sides soon after.
-Peggy played a role in the conspiracy which was exposed after British Major John André was arrested in September 1780 carrying documents concerning the planned surrender of the critical Continental Army base at West Point.
+Peggy played a role in the conspiracy, which was exposed after British Major John André was arrested in September 1780 carrying documents concerning the planned surrender of the critical Continental Army base at West Point.

-Arnold escaped to New York City and Peggy followed.
+Arnold escaped to New York City, and Peggy followed.
 They traveled together to London at the end of 1781, where she established a home and Arnold rebuilt a trading business.
 In 1787, she joined him in Saint John, New Brunswick, where his difficulties with local businessmen forced them to return to London in December 1791.
 Arnold died in 1801, after which she had to settle his business affairs and pay off his debts.
-She died in 1804, having borne five children who survived infancy.
+She died in 1804, having borne seven children, five of whom survived infancy.

 Early life

-Margaret Shippen was born July 11, 1760 in Philadelphia, the fourth and youngest daughter of Edward Shippen IV and Margaret Francis, the daughter of Tench Francis, Sr.; she was nicknamed "Peggy".
+Margaret Shippen was born July 11, 1760, in Philadelphia, the fourth and youngest daughter of Edward Shippen IV and Margaret Francis, the daughter of Tench Francis, Sr.; she was nicknamed "Peggy".
 She was born into a prominent Philadelphia family, which included two Philadelphia mayors and the founder of Shippensburg, Pennsylvania.
 Edward Shippen was a judge and member of the Provincial Council of Pennsylvania; the Shippen family was politically divided, and the judge was considered either a "Neutralist" or a covert "Tory " with allegiance to the British crown.
 Two younger boys died in infancy, and Peggy grew up as the baby of the family and was the "family's darling".

 As a young woman, she enjoyed music, doing needlework, and drawing, and participated in the study of politics.
 She looked up to her father and, under his tutelage, learned about politics, finance, and the forces which led to the American Revolution.